Improving yourself doesn’t have to be hard!

 Based on the true story of the murder of 3 civil rights workers in 1964, Mississippi Burning details the FBI’s attempts to bring the murderers to justice.
 The movie’s poignant and unfiltered look at the racism of the 1960’s will open your eyes to the dangers of tribalism and de-individualization and illustrate in crystal clear detail that blind hatred (of any kind) stems, first and foremost, from insecurity and self-loathing not from the actions of others.
 Mississippi Burning is a classic tale of the pursuit of justice and will leave you with a deeper understanding of a fact that should be self-evident, “Never judge a man by his color.
 Only by his actions”.
 It’s gripping, harrowing, deeply disturbing and one of the must see movies of all time.

 According to Greek mythology, the Titans were greater even than the gods.
 They ruled their universe with absolute power!
 Well, that football field tout there tonight, that’s our universe.
 Let’s rule it like Titans! ~Coach Herman Boone

 Following a recently desegregated Virginian school system, Remember the Titans follows the story of two formerly segregated schools that are forced to combine to comply with federal legislation.
 When Herman Boone (played by Denzel Washington) a black man, is selected as the head coach of the new football team the entire town, school, and football team lose their minds.

-What takes place is a heartwarming and memorable tale of compassion, hard work, and the breakdown of racial tensions as Coach Boone leads his team towards their most successful season ever.
+What takes place is one of the must see movies of all time that tells a heartwarming and memorable tale of compassion, hard work, and the breakdown of racial tensions as Coach Boone leads his team towards their most successful season ever.